 The cost of a Route Optimization API request depends on the number of vehicles and unique locations in that request and is calculated as #vehicles x #locations.
 However, an optimization request costs at least 10 credits.

 - If you want to solve a Traveling Salesman problem with 1 vehicle and 100 stops, it will cost you 1 x 100 credits.

 - If you want to solve a vehicle routing problem with 10 vehicles and 150 stops, it costs 10 x 150 = 1,500 credits.
 If you buy a Premium plan, you receive 50,000 credits per day, i.e. you can solve 50,000/1,500 = 33 of such vehicle routing problems per day.

 The GET request to fetch the solution costs 0.3 credits per request.
 This might be an incentive to reduce heavy polling.
-If it is possible, please use synchronous POST requests where you do not need to retrieve solutions.
+You can avoid this and use the recommended synchronous POST endpoint instead.

 The costs of one Matrix API request are calculated as follows: If either the number of

 destinations is less than 20, it costs #